Not Sure What to do With Leftover Cranberry Sauce? We have you covered! Here are several delicious and easy ways to use every last bit!

 We All Scream for Ice Cream

 Vanilla ice cream and homemade cranberry sauce make an excellent pairing.
-Simply top your ice cream with a heaping tablespoon of sauce, and you’re in heaven!
+Top your ice cream with a heaping tablespoon of sauce, and you’re in heaven!

 How to Tell if Cranberry Sauce is Bad